-Assam: Woman dies due to cylinder blast in Guwahati
+Assam: LPG cylinder blast in Guwahati kills woman

-Guwahati: A devastating fire broke out today, in Basistha, Guwahati, Assam, leading to multiple gas cylinder explosions and resulting in the tragic death of a woman.
+Guwahati: A woman died on Monday in a devastating fire that broke out at the Beltola area in Guwahati, triggered by multiple gas cylinder explosions

-The incident occurred at Bylane No. 1 in Basisthapur, where a three-story house was engulfed in flames.
+The incident occurred at Bylane No. 1 in the city’s Basisthapur, where a three-story house was engulfed in flames.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!